jrdalino/aws-blockchain-templates-ethereum-solidity/README.md

 Follow the steps below to download, install and run this project.

-## Part 1: Overview of Blockchain and Ethereum
+## Part 1: Overview of Blockchain, Ethereum, Smart Contracts and dApp Demo
-Slides can be found here https://github.com/jrdalino/lease/raw/master/deploying-a-dapp-aws-blockchain-templates.pdf
+This document will cover the following
+- Setting up the development environment
+- Creating a Truffle project using a Truffle Box
+- Writing the smart contract
+- Compiling and migrating the smart contract
+- Testing the smart contract
+- Creating a user interface to interact with the smart contract
+- Interacting with the dapp in a browser

-## Part 2: Dependencies
+## Part 2: Setting up the development environment
 Install these prerequisites to follow along.
 - NPM: https://nodejs.org
 - Truffle: https://github.com/trufflesuite/truffle